 Johns Hopkins Medicine answeredDefinitely.
 There are instant effects to the body once quitting smoking.
 After only 20 minutes, the heart rate returns to normal, after 12 hours the carbon monoxide level in blood drops back to normal, and after just two weeks of not smoking, the heart attack risk begins to drop and the lungs start to work better.
 After eight weeks, cholesterol levels improve, and between 1-9 months, coughing and shortness of breath decrease.
 In one year, the added excess risk of heart disease is half that of a smoker and after 5 years, stroke risk is reduced to that of a non-smoker.
 After 15 years, risk of heart disease is back to that of a non-smoker.

-Mehmet Oz, MD, Cardiology, answeredSmoking is a major risk factor for developing heart disease.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredSmoking is a major risk factor for developing heart disease.
 Smoking can lead to plaque build-up on the blood vessels, which can cause heart problems such as heart attacks and heart failure.

 Quitting smoking (also called smoking cessation) can both lower your risk of heart problems and your risk of dying from those heart problems.
 So whether you're a smoker with no known heart disease, or a smoker with a history of heart problems, quit smoking to help your heart and your lungs.